rev-net/memo/pitch.md

 - **Composability**: Easy, reliable, and open access to and from other smart contracts, including other revnets for interdependent accounting schemas.
 - **Everywhere**: Allow organizations to tokenize their revenue and fundraises on any EVM blockchain, expanding to new ones as they emerge and prove their legitimacy.

-Specifically, each each revnet stage specifies five rules which dictate how the revnet operates:
+Specifically, each each revnet stage specifies five rules which dictate everything about how the revnet operates:

 | **Rule**      | **Description**                                                                                                                                                                                                                                                                                                                                                              |
 |--------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|